PERFORMANCE ACADEMY FUNDAMENTALS

-There is one path to admission of the 2019/20 Performance Academy.
-A coach’s recommendation received from participation in a 2019 Summer Camp.
+There is two paths to admission of the 2020/21 Performance Academy.
+1) A coach’s recommendation received from participation in a 2020 Summer Camp.
+2) Participation in 2019/20 PA or COE and made us aware you were not attending summer camp due to COVID-19 safety.
 In those settings, senior members of the coaching staff will have evaluated the players by the standards listed in the previous section.
 The invited players have also separated themselves with top performances in our benchmark skills test we call tXgames.

-We expect this process to be completed and spots fully enrolled by the week of October 1st.
+We expect this process to be completed and spots fully enrolled by the first week of October.

 In fairness to others, we ask that players who cannot commit to attend a minimum of 80% of the 16 instructional sessions leave those roster spots open for other athletes who can.

-Performance Academy will take place at two different venues:
+Performance Academy will take place at three different venues:

 Please tell your coaches now of the times that your age group will be participating in hopes no other events are scheduled at that time.